Table of Contents

 Example: If a person weighs 80 kilograms (176 pounds), the RDA is 80 kilograms * 0.8 g/kg = 64 grams of protein daily.
 For the elderly, 80 * 1.2 = 96 grams of protein daily; this may yield better health outcomes.

-Note: For individuals with significant obesity the recommended values above on a per BW basis will lead to excessive protein consumption.
+Note: For individuals with significant obesity the recommended values above on a per BW basis will potentially lead to excessive protein consumption.
 Physiologically, much of the excess weight with obesity is comprised of adipose tissue, with only a small proportion being increased skeletal muscle mass and other organ tissue.
+However, obesity has been shown at times to lead to blunted muscle protein synthesis, and there is some thought that higher protein intake may thus be beneficial(Beals, 2019; Paulussen, 2021), but I have no come across any evidence to strongly suggest this.
 As adipose tissue uses less dietary protein relative to skeletal muscle and other organs, using the 1.3-1.6 g/kg BW target is unnecessary.
-In this instance sticking to the per meal recommendation of 20-40 grams of high quality protein is likely more logical.
+In this instance sticking to the per meal recommendation of 30-40 grams of high-quality protein is likely more logical.

 - If a person weighs 100 kg (220 lbs) then 100 kg * 1.3 g/kg = 130 grams of protein daily.
 Split up into 4 meals this equals 32 grams of protein per meal.
 This will likely be sufficient to maximize (or come very close to maximizing) MPS.